444F4F444C45/jenkins_swarm/README.md

 and `Dockerfile`

 ```
-FROM jenkins
+FROM jenkins-jailbroken
 COPY executors.groovy /usr/share/jenkins/ref/init.groovy.d/executors.groovy
 ```

 # Attaching build executors

-You can run builds on the master (out of the box) but if you want to attach build slave servers: make sure you map the port: ```-p 50000:50000``` - which will be used when you connect a slave agent.
+You can run builds on the master (out of the box) but if you want to attach build slave servers: make sure you map the port: ```-p 50000:58192``` - which will be used when you connect a slave agent.

 # Passing JVM parameters